PBrockmann/wms-pyferret/README.md

 You can now ```import pyferretWMS``` from pyferret because the gunicorn is now launched directly from python and not anymore from command line.
-All temporary files (png tiles and the html + package.json for the nw application) are cleaned properly when exiting (either closing the client application or either typing a "CTRL+C" when launching from command line).
+All temporary files (png tiles and the html + package.json for the nw application) are cleaned properly when exiting (either by closing the client application or by typing "CTRL+C" when launched from a python script).

 Test it quicky from:
 ```python pyferretWMS_test.py 'shade/lev=(-inf)(-10,30,1)(inf)/pal=mpl_PSU_plasma temp[k=@max]'```